 You Must Check In On-Time to be Eligible

-One thing worth noting is that you must check in for your flight by the minimum check-in time according to your airline in order to be eligible for any flight delay compensation.
 This can vary depending on your departure airport and airline so check with your airline for specifics.
 If no specific time is indicated, you must be checked in no later than 45 minutes before the published departure time.
 This includes online check-in.

-What If I Booked with Miles?
+What if I Booked with Miles?

 What if My Flight Gets Canceled?

-The EU261 rule doesn't just work for flight delays.
+This rule doesn't just apply for delays.

-You also may be eligible for compensation if your flight gets canceled within 14 days of departure.
+You may be eligible for compensation if your flight gets canceled within 14 days of departure.
 However, if your flight is canceled further in advance, you would simply be owed a refund or re-routing.

 If you are informed of the cancellation less than two weeks before departure, you'll also be owed the compensation listed above, unless you're offered a re-routing that is scheduled to depart no more than two hours prior to the originally scheduled departure and arrives at your final destination less than four hours after the scheduled time of arrival.